vbrej/vbrej.github.io/intro.md

 #### Bonus

-> <p style="font-size: 18px">For 10 points each — answer the following about art museums in Continental Europe: <br /> <br />
+> <p style="font-size: 18px">The Taniyama-Shimura conjecture was cited in the proof of this theorem as a link between elliptic curves and modular forms.
+For 10 point each: <br /> <br />
-[10] This Madrid art gallery contains such works as <span style="font-weight: italic">The Garden of Earthly Delights</span> by Hieronymus Bosch and <span style="font-weight: italic">Las Meninas</span> by Diego Velazquez. <br />
+[10] Name this theorem proved by Andrew Wiles.
+It states that no three positive integers a, b, and c can satisfy the equation "a-to-the-n plus b-to-the-n equals c-to-the-n" for integer values of n greater than two. <br />
-ANSWER: Museo del <span style="font-weight: bold; text-decoration: underline;">Prado</span> <br /> <br />
+ANSWER: <span style="font-weight: bold; text-decoration: underline;">Fermat's last theorem</span> [prompt on "Fermat's conjecture"; prompt on partial answer] <br /> <br />
-[10] A glass pyramid designed by I. M. Pei can be found at this other art museum in Paris, which houses the <span style="font-weight: italic">Mona Lisa</span>. <br />
+[10] Fermat is the namesake of a type of these numbers, whose representatives take the form "two-to-the-two-to-the-n plus one."
+These are numbers whose only integer divisors are themselves and one. <br />
-ANSWER: <span style="font-weight: bold; text-decoration: underline;">Louvre</span> Museum [or Musée du Louvre] <br /> <br />
+ANSWER: <span style="font-weight: bold; text-decoration: underline;">primes</span> [or <span style="font-weight: bold; text-decoration: underline;">prime numbers</span>] <br /> <br />
-[10] This other art gallery in Madrid, named for the wife of Juan Carlos I and dedicated to 20th century art, notably houses Picasso’s <span style="font-weight: italic">Guernica</span>. <br />
+[10] These numbers can be generated by first selecting a seed between one and one less than a Fermat prime P, and multiplying that seed by a number that is a primitive root modulo P. <br />
-ANSWER: Museo Nacional Centro de Arte Reina <span style="font-weight: bold; text-decoration: underline;">Sofía</span> [or Museo Reina Sofía, or just The Sofía]</p>
+ANSWER: <span style="font-weight: bold; text-decoration: underline;">pseudorandom</span> numbers

 A correct answer on the William the Conqueror tossup, then, would reward a team with this set of three bonus questions.
-A bonus set aims to contain an easy part, a medium part and a hard part (but not necessarily in that order).
-Here, the easy part is intended to be the Louvre (probably the most famous art gallery in the world); the medium part the Prado (the biggest gallery in Madrid, and home to a number of internationally famous paintings); and the hard part is the Sofía (a modern art gallery in Madrid which is smaller and is probably less famous than the Prado, but still contains some very famous paintings).
+In addition to a "**lead-in**" with some additional information about the topic, a bonus set aims to contain an easy part, a medium part and a hard part (but not necessarily in that order).
+Here, the easy part is intended to be primes (something everyone has heard of); the medium part Fermat's Last Theorem (its harder than primes, but certainly something someone without expertise in the area might expect to know); and the hard part is the pseudorandom numbers (something which many maths and computer science students would have heard of, but not many without a decent knowledge of these subjects might have).
+The aim of this bonus is, in effect, to test how in-depth one's knowledge of the subject is, and to reward teams with more knowledge with more points. [^1]

+[^1]: The tossup and the bonus in this example have been adapted from, respectively, [2017 Ladue Invitational Spring Tournament](http://quizbowlpackets.com/1978/) and [2014 BELLOCO](http://quizbowlpackets.com/651/).

 Thousands of sample questions of varying difficulties are available on the [Quizbowl Packet Archive](http://www.quizbowlpackets.com).
 Higher level questions are available in the Collegiate section, but for beginners it’s usually best to try some in the High School section and move up a notch if preferred.
 Some packets especially designed for new players can be found [here](http://www.hsquizbowl.org/db/questionsets/search/?name=SCOP%20Novice&hs=1&archived=y).

 ## Glossary